NVIDIA/TensorRT-Model-Optimizer/README.md

 ### Pruning

 Pruning is a technique to reduce the model size and accelerate the inference by removing unnecessary weights.
-Model Optimizer provides Python APIs to prune Linear and Conv layers, and Transformer attention heads, MLP, and depth.
+Model Optimizer provides Python APIs to prune Linear and Conv layers, and Transformer attention heads, MLP, embedding hidden size and number of layers (depth).

 ### Distillation